TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 They might say you fail, partially succeed, fully succeed, or critically succeed at the test.
 If you **fail** you didn't get what you want and you might be in trouble.
 If you **partially succeed** you get what you want, but with some complication.
 If you fully succeed you get exactly what you want.
 If you **critically succeed** not only do you get what you want, you get all that and more.

-## Breaking Down Tests
+## Visualizing Tests
-While you rarely need to fully write out a test with all of its possible outcomes, if you did it would look something like this:
+You don't usually need to write out a test and its outcomes, but if you if you did it would look something like this:

 >  **Sell Questionable Goods to a Local Merchant**
->
 >  _Difficulty **15** Test of **Presence**_
->
 >  ****
->
 >  **Goal:** Turning a profit on contraband
->
 >  **Risk:** The merchant might be insulted or involve the authorities
->
 >  ****
->
 >  If they...
->
 >  * **Fail:** the merchant gets indignant and starts making a scene.
 The authorities are sure to get involved immediately.
 >  * **Partially succeed:** the merchant agrees to buy the contraband, but it seems like they're not likely to want to see you again.
 They may tip off the authorities, but not until after you've left.
 >  * **Fully succeed:** you win them over or they don't seem to notice this time-- the merchant accepts the deal